intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

 ## Recommended Requirements

-BigDL-LLM for GPU support has been verified on:
+BigDL-LLM for GPU supports has been verified on:

 * Intel Arc™ A-Series Graphics
 * Intel Data Center GPU Flex Series

-To apply Intel GPU acceleration, there're several steps for tools installation and environment preparation.
+To apply Intel GPU acceleration, there're several steps for tools installation and environment preparation:

 * Step 1, only Linux system is supported now, Ubuntu 22.04 is prefered.
 * Step 2, please refer to our [drive installation](https://dgpu-docs.intel.com/driver/installation.html) for general purpose GPU capabilities.